-- There is a gap of 22.9 per cent between the average full-time weekly earnings of Western Australian men and women, compared to the national average of 13.4 per cent.
+- There is a gap of 22.4 per cent between the average full-time weekly earnings of Western Australian men and women, compared to the national average of 14.0 per cent.

 - Women’s career progression to leadership roles can be adversely affected by workplace practices and attitudes that are biased towards traditional gender roles in families where one parent, usually the mother, provides primary care to children.

-- Gender equality in procurement
+- Gender equality in procurement pilot

 - International Women's Day

-- Implementing Respect@Work: WA State Government Progress Report 2021
+- Implementing Respect@Work: WA State Government Progress Report 2022

-- the WA Women's Hall of Fame
+- The WA Women's Hall of Fame